Migraine relief in kids: study reveals who responds best to propranolol

 Summary

-This study tested propranolol, a common blood pressure medicine, in 178 children aged 6 to 16 with frequent migraines.
-Researchers compared it to behavioral therapy and looked for factors like anxiety, vitamin levels, and vertigo that might predict a better response.
-The goal was to help doctors choose the right treatment for each child.
+This study tested propranolol, a common blood pressure medicine, in 178 children aged 6 to 16 with migraines.
+Researchers compared it to behavioral therapy and looked for clues—like anxiety, vitamin levels, and other symptoms—that might predict which kids get the most relief.
+The goal is to help doctors choose the right treatment for each child.

 Disclaimer Read more